Quinte Regional Minor Hockey Association

 All elected positions for the Board of Directors shall take place at the Annual General Meeting of the Membership.

 5.03 Board Positions

-The Board shall consist of twelve (12) persons who are members of the Association and elected at the Annual General Meeting or as appointed pursuant to this Constitution.
+The Board shall consist of twelve (12) persons who are members of the Association or members of the general public and elected at the Annual General Meeting or as appointed pursuant to this Constitution.
 Half of the Directors shall serve 2 year terms and the other half 1 year terms.

 5.04 Election Procedures

 Nominations for proposed Directors shall come from the floor at the Annual General Meeting .
 Such nominated Directors shall then be voted on by members at the Annual General Meeting by way of secret ballot vote.
 Nominated Directors receiving the most votes of members at the Annual General Meeting, shall be deemed to have been elected as Directors.
 The appointed Directors will be approved by the new Board at the first meeting following the Annual General Meeting.